A lower bound for the volumes of complements of periodic geodesics

-It is unique by the Mostow's Rigidity Theorem, meaning that any geometric invariant is a topological invariant.
-We will be interested in estimating the volume of $M_{\hat\gamma},$ when $\gamma$ is a filling closed geodesic. .2cm Our main result is to give a lower bound on the volume of the complement $M_{\hat\gamma}$ (Theorem \ref{1}).
-We start however commenting on upper bounds for the volume of $M_{\hat\gamma}.$ Bergeron, Pinsky and Silberman have already studied in \cite{BPS16} the problem of finding an upper bound, by giving one which is linear in the length of the geodesic.
+Such metric is unique by the Mostow's Rigidity Theorem, meaning that any geometric invariant is a topological invariant.
+We will be interested in estimating the volume of $M_{\widehat\gamma},$ when $\gamma$ is a filling closed geodesic. .2cm Our main result is to give a lower bound on the volume of the complement $M_{\widehat\gamma}$ (Theorem \ref{1}).
+We start however by commenting on upper bounds for the volume of $M_{\widehat\gamma}.$ Bergeron, Pinsky and Silberman have already studied in \cite{BPS16} the problem of finding an upper bound, by giving one which is linear in the length of the geodesic.
 Nevertheless, it is easy to construct sequences of closed geodesics with length approaching to infinity but whose associated canonical lift complements have uniformly bounded volume.
-For example, suppose that $\gamma$ is filling and $\phi$ is a diffeomorphism of the surface representing an infinite order element in the mapping class group: the length of the geodesics in the sequence $\{\phi^n(\gamma)\}_{n\in\mathbb{N}}$ tend to infinity as $n$ grows, but every $M_{\widehat{\phi^n(\gamma)} }$ is homeomorphic to $M_{\hat\gamma}.$ There are however more interesting examples:
+For example, suppose that $\gamma$ is filling and $\phi$ is a diffeomorphism of the surface representing an infinite order element in the mapping class group: the length of the geodesics in the sequence $\{\phi^n(\gamma)\}_{n\in\mathbb{N}}$ tend to infinity as $n$ grows, but every $M_{\widehat{\phi^n(\gamma)} }$ is homeomorphic to $M_{\widehat\gamma}.$ There are however more interesting examples: